Rolling hills, cypress trees lined pathways, wine, wine and more wine – these are some of the things that come to mind when you think about Tuscany!

-Coming back to wine tasting, since we had visited one winery, we were not keen on visiting another winery.
-Instead, we choose to wander the medieval streets of Montepulciano, where there were several wine cellars built underneath the city.
+Coming back to wine tasting, since we had done a detailed tour at Chianti, we were not keen on visiting another winery.
+Instead, we choose to do wine tasting at one of the wine shops.
+While we were wandering around the medieval streets of Montepulciano, we stumbled upon a few wine shops which had full blown wine cellars built underneath.
 We ended up visiting Cantina de’ricci and Fattoria Talosa wineries.
 Now from the outside, these wineries look like typical wine stores – but once you enter and get down a couple stairs, you will be amazed at how huge these cellars are.
 You will find a maze of stone corridors lined with oak barrels.
 Once you are done exploring the cellars, you get to taste the wines for measly € 3 at Cantina de’ricci and absolutely free (yes, you read it right) at Fattoria Talosa.

 For a true Tuscan meal, ask any local and 90% of them will recommend Osteria La Porta.
 This little gem is tucked away in Montichellio.
 This place tends to get busy (for obvious reasons) so be sure to make reservations.
 In the warmer weather, you can choose to sit on the terrace and enjoy your meal staring at this view.
 The hostess, Daria, knows her food and wine well, so ask her for a few recommendations and be bowled over by the sumptuous food and wine.

 If you love truffle, you have come to the right place.
 You can get a truffle tagliatelle with truffle sauce on which they will grate even more fresh truffle.
 We loved La Porta so much that we ended up going there 2 nights.